pikim/tomato-mqtt/README.md

 Add the following command under `Administration` -> `Scheduler` as custom cron job:
 ```
-sh /opt/tomato-mqtt/collectorStart.sh >/dev/null 2>&1
+sh /opt/tomato-mqtt/updateSensors.sh >/dev/null 2>&1
 ```
-It should run every 1 minute on every day of the week.
-The collectors will now run every 20 or 30 seconds.
-You can adjust the interval in `collectorStart.sh`.
+It should run every 3 minutes on every day of the week.
+AccessRestrictions and AdBlock state will be updated every 30 seconds, CPU usage and leases every 90 seconds and everything else every 3 minutes.

 Additionally, add this cron for the speedtest:
 ```